On the convergence result of the gradient-push algorithm on directed graphs with constant stepsize: Weighted Consensus

 By applying the triangle inequality here, we get

 Here we use \eqref{eq-2-40} to estimate

 Putting this in \eqref{eq-2-31} yields the following estimate

-The proof is done. \end{proof} We are ready to establish the main estimate of this seciton. \begin{prop} Assume that (F1) and (F2) hold, and that $\kappa(t)\geq1$ for all $t\geq0$.
+The proof is done. \end{proof} We are ready to establish the main estimate of this {section.} \begin{prop} Assume that (F1) and (F2) hold, and that $\kappa(t)\geq1$ for all $t\geq0$.
 Then we have where

 \end{prop} \begin{proof} First we prove \eqref{eq-3-1}.
-Using the definition \eqref{eq-2-2} and the relation \eqref{eq-2-15-a}, we proceed as follows.
+Using the definition \eqref{eq-2-2} and the relation \eqref{eq-2-15-a}, we proceed as {follows:}

 We further manipulate this identity to have

 where we have used $W^{\infty} W =W W^{\infty} =(W^{\infty} )^2 = W^{\infty}$ in the first and the second equalities.
 By the triangle inequality {and Lemma \ref{lem-2-2},} we estimate \eqref{eq-3-10} as follows: